OfficeDev/office-js-docs-pr/docs/overview/add-in-manifests.md

 The XML manifest file of an Office Add-in enables you to declaratively describe how your add-in should be activated when an end user installs and uses it with Office documents and applications.
-The [offappmanifest.xsd](http://msdn.microsoft.com/en-us/library/d5f72bff-3446-c64f-02ca-ab10b5648789%28Office.15%29.aspx) defines an XML schema that is common to all supported Office applications (both rich client applications and their corresponding web app web clients).

- >**Note**  Your Office Add-in must use manifest schema version 1.1.
-For information about how to update your add-in to use manifest 1.1, see [Update the version of your JavaScript API for Office and manifest schema files](../../docs/develop/update-your-javascript-api-for-office-and-manifest-schema-version.md).

 An XML manifest file based on this schema enables an Office Add-in to do the following:

 - Describe itself by providing an ID, version, description, display name, and default locale.

-- Specify the location of the HTML file that provides the UI of the Office Add-in.
+- Specify how the Add-in integrates with Office

 - Specify the requested default dimensions for content Office Add-ins, and requested height for Outlook Office Add-ins.

 - Declare permissions that the Office Add-in requires, such as reading or writing to the document.

-- Specify how they should be used and displayed, such as content (in the document), in a task pane, or contextually with a message, appointment, or meeting request item.

 - For Outlook Office Add-ins, define the rule or rules that specify the context in which they will be activated and interact with a message, appointment, or meeting request item.